 Recently, I met with Katie Jewitt and Paxton Bruce, research assistants from the Centre for Child Well-Being at Mount Royal University in Calgary.
 Our discussion echoed what I’d previously read in Louv’s book, Last Child, about the increased use of technology in children’s lives leading to a more sedentary indoor lifestyle and its effects on the ability to be creative, explorative, and motivated.
-We also discussed how research has revealed a secondary trend of many children becoming over- scheduled in structured activities, and how this, too, decreases time for child-initiated outdoor play.
+We also discussed how research has revealed a secondary trend of many Calgary children becoming over- scheduled in structured activities, and how this, too, decreases time for child-initiated outdoor activities and play.

-Research has documented for the first time in many years that we may be faced with the possibility of our children having a shorter lifespan than us because of the sedentary indoor lifestyle resulting in the development of chronic disease at a much younger age.
+Calgary research has documented for the first time in many years that we may be faced with the possibility of our children having a shorter lifespan than us because of the sedentary indoor lifestyle resulting in the development of chronic disease at a much younger age.
 The 2015 ParticipACTION Report Card on Physical Activity for Children and Youth: The Biggest Risk is Keeping Kids Indoors is one of many reports documenting research on the health benefits of child-initiated outdoor play in nature.

 Some examples of these health benefits are: